cloudmesh/cloudmesh-pi-burn/README.md

   using Python 3 on the Raspberry Pi with the name red

-* Commands with `raspberry$` only are to be executed on your burner pi that is not a Pi.
+* Commands with `raspberry$` only are to be executed on your burner pi that is not part of the cluster

 ## Quickstart for this type of network (?)